 What do we call old houses?
 A portion of the districts South of 401 along Yonge Street were built in the 1920s.
 It is widely believed that the homes of the 1920s and 1930s were high quality and could stand for another century.
 This is true, but this applies only to the houses built in the 1920s and 1930s, standing on very wide lots.
 Those normally have natural stone foundations and some metal beams making them able to stay a century and more.

 I would say in this article more about houses build in early 1950s shortly after WW2 when it was mass construction on narrow lots and some were initially build with septic tank and septic bed shortly replaced by sewerage in end of 1950s.

 What hidden problems can be encountered in the old houses of Toronto?

 I will try to tell future home owners about the general problems that are not visible to the eye, which concern electricity, insulation and heating, water supply, as well as hidden problems with the foundation and problems with the site.

 2. Aluminum wires!
-Yes, Toronto tentatively from 1965 to 1975 used aluminum in the wiring, that is, residents can expect problems with contacts and connection.
+Yes, Toronto tentatively from 1965 to 1975 used aluminum in the wiring, and residents may expect problems with contacts and connections.

 3. Wiring on reels and tubes.
 In houses built before the 40’s they used ceramic coils and pipes for the insulation of copper wire.
-Today, insurance companies need to replace this which may be an unexpected cost of homeownership.
+Today, insurance companies require from new home owner to replace it which may be an unexpected cost of homeownership.

 4. Lack of grounding in the sockets.
 Most electrical appliances require grounding.
 That is, you have to make sure to lead a wire to each of these outlets, and then fill up excess holes.
 Often, badly embedded strips are visible in old houses on the walls and ceiling.